stevekirks/deckgl-trips/README.md

 <h1 align="center">deck.gl trips | <a href="https://stevekirks.github.io/deckgl-trips">example</a></h1>

 This is an example of the deck.gl trips layer.
-Written in Typescript using [deck.gl](https://deck.gl).
+Written using [deck.gl](https://deck.gl) with React and Typescript.

 Sample data is a short timespan of South-East Queensland Bus & Ferry service locations from the [Translink data feed](https://data.qld.gov.au/dataset/translink-real-time-data), [transformed](https://github.com/stevekirks/gtfs-protobuf-to-trips-rs) to suit.